-Jury members Residence Sigrid 2026-2027
+Jury Members Residence Sigrid 2026-2027

 Helene Boström is an established Swedish cultural entrepreneur and curator, founder of Konst-ig, an internationally renowned bookstore and platform that brings the best contemporary art books and publications into public and unexpected spaces.
 Through Konst-ig she has initiated exhibitions and collaborations that connect artists with broader audiences beyond traditional contexts.
 Her work focuses on creating accessible encounters with contemporary art and design publications and fostering dialogue between artists, institutions, and the public through innovative curatorial formats focused on books.